mhorga/mhorga.github.io/_posts/2016-01-04-introducing-the-metal-framework.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter01_2.png "2")

 Yeah, I know, my GPU is a bit old but hey, it runs Metal!
 There is not much to see, but for now you learned how to "talk" to the `GPU` at the lowest possible level.
 In the next episode we will learn how we can send data to the `GPU` and get results back from it.
-I wanted to say a special `Thank You` to my good friend [@warrenm](https://twitter.com/warrenm) without whose guidance and inspiration this seris would not have existed.
+I wanted to say a special `Thank You` to my good friend [@warrenm](https://twitter.com/warrenm) without whose guidance and inspiration this series would not have existed.
 The project [source code](https://github.com/Swiftor/Metal/tree/master/ch01) is posted on Github, as usual.

 Until next time!